 <activity android:name=".GameActivity"> <intent-filter> <action android:name="android.intent.action.MAIN" /> <category android:name="android.intent.category.LAUNCHER" /> </intent-filter> </activity>

-This activity is launched when a user taps the Try Now button in the Play Store or Play Games app.
+This activity is launched when a user taps the Try Now button in the Play Store or the Instant play button in Google Play Games app.
 You can also launch this activity directly using the deep link API.

-The version code of your game's instant app needs to be less than the version code of the installable game.
-The expectation is that players move from the Google Play Instant experience to downloading and installing the game onto their device.
+The version code of your game's instant experience needs to be less than the version code of the installable game.
+Versioning your app in this way allows players to move from the Google Play Instant experience to downloading and installing the game onto their device.
 The Android framework considers this transition to be an app update.

-To make sure that you follow this versioning scheme, you can use one of these strategies:
+To make sure that you follow the recommended versioning scheme, follow one of these strategies:

 - Restart the version codes for the Google Play Instant experience at 1.

 - Increase the version code of the installable APK by a large number, such as 1000, to ensure that there is enough space for your instant experience's version number to increase.

 It's OK to develop your instant game and your installable game in two separate Android Studio projects.
 If you do so, however, you must do the following to publish your game on Google Play:

 - Use the same package name in both Android Studio projects.

 - In the Google Play Console, upload both variants to the same application.